 Automated tenant responses.
 When a tenant texts about a leaking faucet at 11pm, AI can acknowledge the message, ask clarifying questions (which unit, how bad is the leak, is there water damage), and categorize the urgency.
 All while you sleep.
 This alone can save hours every month.

-Request categorization and routing.
+Request categorization.
 Not every maintenance request is urgent.
 AI is surprisingly good at telling the difference between "my toilet is overflowing" and "the cabinet handle is loose."
-It can route emergencies to your on-call plumber while queuing non-urgent items for your Monday morning review.
+Emergencies get flagged for immediate landlord attention while non-urgent items can be queued for a Monday morning review.

 Documentation.
-Every text, every response, every vendor dispatch gets logged automatically.
+Every text, every response, every action gets logged automatically.
 No more digging through your personal texts trying to find when a tenant first reported a problem.
 This is huge for liability protection.

 What AI Cannot Do